bptarpley/corpora/docs/src/docs/developing.md

 !pip install pandas
 ```

 This will prompt pip (the Package Installer for Python) to download and install the package to the "user installation" of Python.
 Specifically, this is found at `/conf/plugin_modules/lib/python3.11/site-packages` inside the Corpora container.
-As instructed in the [deployment documentation](/deploying/#prerequisites), you should have various subdirectories inside a data directory on your host machine mounted inside of Corpora, and one of those subdirectories is `conf`, corresponding to the `/conf` path inside the Corpora container.
+As instructed in the [deployment documentation](/corpora/deploying/#prerequisites), you should have various subdirectories inside a data directory on your host machine mounted inside of Corpora, and one of those subdirectories is `conf`, corresponding to the `/conf` path inside the Corpora container.
 As such, assuming the Corpora data directory you set up on your host machine is at `/corpora/data`, you'll find packages installed in this manner in `/corpora/data/conf/plugin_modules/lib/python3.11/site-packages` on your host machine.
 Because these files are living in a directory mounted from your host computer, *any packages you install at runtime will persist* until you delete or uninstall them.

 #### Installing via Plugin

 Corpora is built with a plugin architecture allowing you to extend its functionality.
 One way to ensure that certain Python packages are installed when the Corpora container first launches is to specify them in a `requirements.txt` file in the directory for your plugin.
-Note that for Corpora to look for that `requirements.txt` file, *your plugin must be enabled* as instructed [here](/managing/#installing-plugins), and enabling a plugin (as well as installing packages specified via `requirements.txt`) requires that you restart the Corpora container.
+Note that for Corpora to look for that `requirements.txt` file, *your plugin must be enabled* as instructed [here](/corpora/managing/#installing-plugins), and enabling a plugin (as well as installing packages specified via `requirements.txt`) requires that you restart the Corpora container.
 Once Corpora has installed your packages in this way, they are persisted at the same `/conf/plugin_modules/lib/python3.11/site-packages` location and won't have to be installed during subsequent restarts.

 ### Limitations

 While your notebook is saved as you go and can be returned to over multiple sessions, at this time Corpora only supports a single notebook per corpus.
 Also, at this time *only a single notebook can be running on a given instance of Corpora at any given time*.
 As such, should you be working in your notebook, and should another user attempt to launch their own corpus notebook, your notebook will be shut down and they will have the active notebook session.

-## Corpora Plugins
+## Building Corpora Plugins

 Corpora's plugin architecture allows you to extend the functionality of Corpora by adding custom Content Types, asynchronous Tasks, and even new REST API endpoints or public facing web pages.
 In this way, Corpora's codebase can remain relatively generic while the data schema and functionality of a custom project can be contained in a separate and distributable codebase.